 Yes!
 His parents took him to Mohammad Ghaus for treatment.

 Ghaus helped Tansen with his speech and trained him to become the world’s greatest singer.

 Herein lies the Guru’s tomb, which is more magnificent and more elaborate than his disciple’s tomb.

 More about history and trivia about Tansen’s life here – Miyan Tansen’s Tomb At Gwalior

-Annual music festival called Tansen Sangeet Samorah takes place in Gwalior in the month of November or December.
-Keep a lookout for it.
+An annual music festival called Tansen Sangeet Samaroh takes place in Gwalior in November or December.
+Be on the lookout for it!